UPPMAX/UPPMAX-documentation/docs/software/projplot.md

 because of the low resolution of the [terminal](../software/terminal.md) window, which is usually around 80x30 characters.
-The plot will adapt to your terminal window, so increase the sise of your window to increase the resolution of the plot (the data being plotted has a resolution down to single seconds).
+The plot will adapt to your terminal window, so increase the size of your window to increase the resolution of the plot (the data being plotted has a resolution down to single seconds).

 As time progresses the peaks in the graph will move to the left in the diagram.